-It was Thursday the 29 of May and Amanda still remembers that nervous, first day feeling.
-As she walked through the door of her soon to be cosy quarters at 21 Duggan Street, founding Partner, Bruce Stedman welcomed her and asked her jokingly what she was doing there.
-In a time when paper based accounting was still best practice, Amanda remembers spending her first day at the firm working on a cashbook for a client that was a metre wide.
+It was Thursday, 29 May and Amanda still remembers that nervous, first day feeling.
+As she walked through the door at 21 Duggan Street, founding Partner, Bruce Stedman welcomed her and asked her jokingly what she was doing there.
+In a time when paper-based accounting was still best practice, Amanda remembers spending her first day at the firm working on a cashbook for a client that was a metre wide.

 Over the years that followed, Amanda dedicated herself to her clients and worked passionately alongside an experienced and supportive team.
-Gaining expertise in the areas of taxation and superannuation, she made the decision after ten years of service to take a leave of absence from full-time work to start a family.
+Gaining expertise in the areas of taxation and superannuation, she decided after ten years of service to take a leave of absence from full-time work to start a family.

 Talking candidly about her career detour, Amanda affirms that the decision she made was the right one for her and her family.

-She relishes in the years she spent at home with her children and highly commends the support offered by the firm to provide flexible working arrangements, which gave her the opportunity to work remotely and on a part-time basis.
+She relishes in the years she spent at home with her children and highly commends the support offered by the firm to provide flexible working arrangements.
+It gave her the opportunity to work remotely and on a part-time basis.

 Today, Amanda has returned to a full-time role with the firm, however, she still remains an advocate for working parents and those seeking more of a work-life balance.
 She believes that where practically possible, working with staff to provide flexible working arrangements as their needs change, drives a positive working environment and promotes staff retention.